toolsplus/nx-forge/docs/reference/executors.md

 nx package <nx-forge-app-name>
 ```

 Packages the Forge app project named `<nx-forge-app-name>` into a deployable artifact accepted by the Forge platform.
-Expects the build output to be available in the `outputPath` directory.
+Expects the build output from `<nx-forge-app-name>` app to be available in the `outputPath` directory.

 ::: info
 The `package` executor is intended to be used with a standard Nx `build` executor, for example, Webpack or EsBuild.